 To extend our efforts on emergency preparedness and prevention, Kenyon College has established a Case Management Group.
 The objective of the Case Management Group is to put in place a structured process to review and ensure support for the health and safety of students.
-A subset of this group serves as a Behavior Intervention Team that evaluates potentially threatening situations at the College.
+A subset of this group serves as a Behavior Intervention Team that evaluates potentially threatening situations that primarily involve students at the College.
 The multidisciplinary team comprises administrators and other appropriate employees from the College community.